global-agent-hackathon/may-2025/README.md

 - **Web App Prototyping**: Generate functional HTML, CSS, and JavaScript prototypes from prompts like "Create a to-do list app."
 - **Python Script Creation**: Produce Python scripts for automation or logic-based tasks with ease.
-- **AI-Powered**: Utilizes OpenAI's GPT-4 for code generation with direct API integration for enhanced reliability.
 - **Advanced Reasoning**: Leverages Agno's advanced reasoning capabilities for:
   - Multi-step task planning and execution
   - Context-aware code generation
   - Intelligent error handling and recovery
   - Dynamic prompt enhancement
   - Automated code quality checks
+- **Multimodal Input Support**: Powered by Agno's advanced processing capabilities:
+  - **📷 Image Input**: Upload screenshots, mockups, wireframes, or UI designs to show exactly what you want built
+  - **🎵 Audio Input**: Record voice descriptions of your ideas for natural speech-to-prototype conversion
+  - **🎥 Video Input**: Upload screen recordings, workflow demonstrations, or visual walkthroughs to show complex interactions
+  - **🎤 Real-time Voice**: Click-to-speak functionality for immediate voice input and transcription
+  - **Visual Context Understanding**: AI analyzes uploaded media to understand layouts, workflows, and requirements
 - **Session Management**: Save and manage your generated prototypes with Agno's persistent storage system.
 - **Prompt Enhancement**: AI-powered prompt refinement using Agno's context-aware processing.
 - **Detailed Instructions**: Step-by-step guides for using generated code, tailored for non-technical users.
-- **Think Feature**: Watch the AI's reasoning process in real-time as it analyzes and plans your code generation.
+- **Think Feature**: Watch Agno's advanced reasoning process in real-time as it analyzes your requirements and plans optimal code generation strategies.
-- **API Key Management**: Secure storage and management of API keys through the settings interface.
 - **Remote Agent**: Cloud-based background processing that allows tasks to run even when your device is offline.
 - **Parallel Task Processing**: Run multiple tasks simultaneously with our pool of up to 10 remote agents.